The Practical Driving Test Explained

 The test starts in the waiting room where the examiner will meet you.
 Make sure you arrive in plenty of time, examiners work on a very tight schedule and normally allow no more than 5 minutes for candidates who are late.

-You will need both parts of your driving license (photo-card and paper counterpart), if you have an old style paper license you must provide a valid passport.
+You will need your provisional driving license and your theory test pass certificate, if you have an old style paper license you must provide a valid passport.

 Failure to provide the above documentation will result in the cancellation of your test (and loss of your fee), so don’t leave the checklist to the last day.

 The examiner will than ask you if you like to be accompanied by your instructor, this is your decision and if you want to go alone your instructor will wait you at the test centre. you can also decide whether you want your instructor to be present at the end of the test for the debrief.

 Sometimes another examiner may be present in the car, this is to ensure uniformity and that the test is conducted properly.

 On the way to your car the examiner will check your eyesight by asking you to read a car number plate from a distance of 20.5 metres.